Key Points

 The life insurance proceeds pay into the trust and are managed and administered for the benefit of the beneficiaries as directed by the trust agreement.

-Depending on the trust’s provisions, distributions may be made immediately, may be held for a certain period of time, or held for generations.
+Depending on the trust’s provisions, distributions may be made immediately, may be held for a certain period of time, or may be held for generations.

 What Are the Special Requirements of a Generation-Skipping Trust?

-Even if the trust is not intended to be a generation-skipping trust, it is possible that an unfortunate series of deaths may cause the trust to become a generation-skipping trust.
+Even if the trust is not intended to be a generation-skipping trust, an unfortunate series of deaths may cause it to become one.

 As an example, if a child dies and a grandchild becomes the beneficiary of the deceased child’s share, a generation-skipping tax may be due on payments to the grandchild.